nitrozyna/FDR-Metabolomics/timelog.md

 * *3 hours* More reading of FDR approaches in proteonomics, preparing to reproduce results from passatuto, downloaded the codebase and reorganised the data

+### 8 Oct 2020

+* *3 hours* Looked into the passatuto codebase, dived into other notebooks, prepared for parsing of passatuto data

+### 9 Oct 2020

+* *4 hours* Created a parser for passatuto data, emailed Justin and supervisor and decided to refine the approach for reproducing passatuto result